Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Spectral statistics of quantum trajectories

-This procedure allows associating to each eigenvalue $\lambda_j$ the relative spectral weight $c_{m,j}(t)$.
-We initialize the system in a given initial state $\ket{\psi_m(0)} = \ket{\psi_0} \, \forall m$.
-We then let the trajectories evolve for a time $t$ and compute their spectral decomposition according to Eq.~\eqref{eq:spectralrho}.
-We then construct the set of $(\lambda_j, \vec{c}_j)_m$, corresponding to each trajectory.
-DQC is usually characterized through the statistical properties of $\{\lambda_j\}$ \cite{grobe_quantum_1988, akemann_universal_2019, sa_complex_2020}.
-Here, we argue instead that DQC is encapsulated in \textit{both} $\lambda_j$ and $\vec{c}_j$.
+Through this expansion we associate to each eigenvalue $\lambda_j$ the relative spectral weight $c_{m,j}(t)$.
+While DQC is usually characterized only by the statistical properties of $\{\lambda_j\}$ \cite{grobe_quantum_1988, akemann_universal_2019, sa_complex_2020}, we rather argue that DQC is encapsulated in \textit{both} $\lambda_j$ and $c_{m,j}(t)$.
+The idea is illustrated in Figs.~\ref{fig:artistic_picture} (d-f).

-We name the above procedure \textit{spectral statistics of quantum trajectories} (SSQT).
-The SSQT criterion is illustrated in Fig.~\ref{fig:artistic_picture}.
-While the steady-state density matrix does not evolve in time (and thus expectation values are stationary), steady-state dynamics of single quantum trajectories displays integrable or chaotic behaviour [Fig.~\ref{fig:artistic_picture}(a)].
-To determine the presence of DQC from $(\lambda_j, \vec{c}_j)_m$, we propose to select the Liouvillian eigenvalues $\lambda_j$, for which the trajectory $\ket{\psi_m(t)}$ has a sizeable spectral component, i.e. $|c_{m,j}(t)|>c_{\rm min}$ [Fig.~\ref{fig:artistic_picture}(b)].
-The cutoff $c_{\rm min}$ selects the eigenvalues and eigenoperators that are physically relevant at time $t$.
-Only on these we perform the analysis of the statistical distribution of the Liouvillian eigenvalue distances.
-Results are finally averaged on a given number of independent quantum trajectories \footnote{Since quantum trajectories in the unique steady state of an open quantum system are ergodic \cite{beaulieu_observation2023}, one can also let a single quantum trajectory evolve towards the steady state and then sample the sets $(\lambda_j, c_j)_m$ in \textit{time} rather than in \textit{number} of trajectories}.
-We denote the number of the relevant eigenvalues at time $t$ with $N_\lambda(t)$.
+To determine the presence of DQC from $\lambda_j$ and $c_{m, j}(t)$, we select the Liouvillian eigenvalues $\lambda_j$ for which the trajectory $\ket{\psi_m(t)}$ has a sizeable spectral component.
+We do this by introducing a cutoff $c_{\rm min}$ that selects the eigenvalues and eigenoperators that are physically relevant at time $t$, i.e., for which $|c_{m,j}(t)|>c_{\rm min}$ [see Figs.~\ref{fig:artistic_picture}(e) and (f)].
+On these, we perform the analysis of the statistical distribution of the Liouvillian eigenvalues, e.g., the complex spacing ratio $\langle \cos(\theta) \rangle_{m} (t)$.
+The results are then averaged over multiple independent quantum trajectories to obtain

-The choice of the time $t$, at which the analysis is carried out, is key to the distinction between transient and steady-state quantum chaos.
-If $t$ is chosen within the early stages of the dynamics, our criterion characterizes transient chaos.
-In this case, the chaotic or integrable nature of the system will in general depend on the initial condition $\hat{\rho}(0)$.
-If instead $t$ is chosen so that $\hat\rho(t)\simeq\hat\rho_{\rm ss}$ then the analysis will single out the steady-state properties, defining a criterion for steady-state chaos.

-The choice of $c_{\rm min}$ needs to be physically justified, and may be model-dependent (see, e.g., the discussion in Appendix~\ref{App:Choice_cmin} for the models considered below), however, the predictions we draw from $(\lambda_j, \vec{c}_j)$ remain universal.
-Incidentally, this approach also solves the issue of selecting the relevant subspace of eigenvalues when studying infinite-dimensional bosonic systems, as discussed in Appendix~\ref{sec:Ham}.